 Nausea and vomiting are common during pregnancy, with up to 80% of women experiencing them in the first trimester of pregnancy.

 Studies suggested that ginger is both safe and effective for treating pregnancy-induced nausea and vomiting.
-However it is recommended that you consult with your doctor on what the
+However it is recommended that you consult with your doctor on what the optimum daily dosage is for you.

 Though ginger may help reduce this unpleasant pregnancy complication, more research is needed to identify the maximum safe dosage.
 Double check with your doctor to see if you need it.